Michael-Obele/myth-buster/plan_reformed/deep_research/deep_research_implementation.md

   const lensResults = JSON.parse(data.get('lensResults') as string);

-  // Construct a system prompt for synthesizing insights const systemPrompt = SYNTHESIS_SYSTEM_PROMPT;
+  // Construct a system prompt for synthesizing insights const systemPrompt = SYNTHESIS_SYSTEM_PROMPT; // Ensure this constant is defined

   // Create a detailed user prompt that includes summaries from all explored lenses let userPrompt = `Given the following information about the myth "${mythStatement}":\n\n`;

-  lensResults.forEach((lens: any) => {
+  lensResults.forEach((lens: any) => { // Type `lens` appropriately based on `LensResult`
     userPrompt += `${lens.name} Analysis: ${lens.result}\n\n`;
   });

   userPrompt += `Identify 3-5 overarching themes, key points of contention, or unexpected connections that emerge from these analyses.
 For each theme or connection, provide a brief explanation of its significance.
-Then, describe how these elements relate to each other.`;
+Then, describe how these elements relate to each other.
+Provide an 'overallInsight' as well.`;

   // Call Sonar API with the synthesis prompt
   // Parse the response into themes and connections
   // Return structured synthesis result
+  // Server-side logic includes robust validation of the parsed JSON response to ensure it matches the expected TypeScript interface (e.g., SynthesizeInsightsResponse).
 }
 ```

 **Visualization Strategy:**
-- For MVP: Use structured text display with visual hierarchy
+- For MVP: Use structured text display with shadcn-svelte `Card` components for themes, lists for connections/contradictions.
-- If time permits: Implement a simple network graph visualization using a lightweight library
-- Focus on clarity and insight rather than complex visuals
+- Focus on clarity and insight rather than complex visuals.

 ## Integration with Existing Codebase

 To integrate these features into the existing Myth Buster application:

 1.  **Enhance the Verification Flow:**
-   - After a myth is verified, present the "Explore Deeper" section
+    *   After a myth is verified (initial `verifyMyth` action in `/app/+page.server.ts`), present the "Explore Deeper" section on `/app/+page.svelte`.
-   - Update the `/app/+page.svelte` to include the new research components
+    *   Update `/app/+page.svelte` to include UI for triggering and displaying results from `researchLens`, `analyzeSource`, and `synthesizeInsights`.
-   - Modify the state management to track research progress
+    *   Modify the state management in `/app/+page.svelte` to track the state of each deep research feature (loading, results, errors).

 2.  **Server-Side Enhancements:**
-   - Add the new actions to `/app/+page.server.ts`
+    *   Add the new actions (`researchLens`, `analyzeSource`, `synthesizeInsights`) to `/app/+page.server.ts`.
-   - Implement caching for research results
-   - Create reusable prompt templates for different research types
+    *   **Crucially, implement robust validation logic within each server action after receiving and parsing the Perplexity API response.
+Ensure the structure of `parsedContent` matches the expected TypeScript interfaces (e.g., `VerifyMythResponse`, `ResearchLensResponse`, `AnalyzeSourceResponse`, `SynthesizeInsightsResponse`) before returning data to the client.
+This was recently implemented and enhances reliability.**
+    *   Implement server-side caching for API responses from these actions to manage API costs and improve performance.
+    *   Create and refine system and user prompts for each new Sonar API interaction.

 3.  **UI/UX Improvements:**
-   - Create a consistent visual language for research components
+    *   Create a consistent visual language for deep research components using shadcn-svelte.
-   - Implement loading states that communicate research depth
+    *   Implement clear loading states (e.g., skeleton loaders, spinners within buttons) for each asynchronous operation.
-   - Design a clear visual hierarchy for the research journey
+    *   Design a clear visual hierarchy to present the multi-layered research findings.

 4.  **State Management:**
-   - Use Svelte 5 Runes for reactive state
+    *   Use Svelte 5 Runes (`$state`, `$derived`) within `/app/+page.svelte` for managing the UI state related to deep research features.
-   - Implement PersistedState for saving research progress
-   - Create a central store for tracking the overall research journey
+    *   No client-side `PersistedState` is planned for active deep research data for the hackathon scope; results are fetched on demand or from server cache.

 ## Technical Challenges and Solutions

-1. **API Rate Limiting:**
+1.  **API Rate Limiting & Cost:**
-   - Implement request throttling and queuing
-   - Use effective caching to minimize redundant API calls
-   - Provide clear feedback to users during longer operations
+    *   **Solution:** Aggressive server-side caching with appropriate TTLs.
+Clear UI indication of cached data.
+Throttling/queuing is out of scope for hackathon MVP but a consideration for production.

-2. **Complex State Management:**
+2.  **Complex State Management in `/app/+page.svelte`:**
-   - Structure state carefully to handle nested research data
-   - Use derived state to calculate research metrics and progress
-   - Implement state persistence for research-in-progress
+    *   **Solution:** Keep state localized where possible.
+Use derived state (`$derived`) for computed UI properties.
+Ensure action results clearly update specific state slices.
 3.  **UI Performance with Rich Research Data:**
-   - Lazy-load research components
-   - Implement virtualization for long research results
-   - Use progressive enhancement for complex visualizations
+    *   **Solution:** Use shadcn-svelte components which are generally performant.
+For very long text, ensure proper `whitespace-pre-wrap` and consider `ScrollArea` components.
+Virtualization is out of scope for hackathon.
+4.  **Robust Prompt Engineering for Structured JSON:**
+    *   **Solution:** Iterate on prompts, clearly define the desired JSON structure in the prompt itself, and include server-side validation of the returned JSON structure.
+Fallback to parsing text if direct JSON output fails or is malformed.

 ## Hackathon Implementation Timeline

 1.  **Day 1:**
-   - Implement Multi-Angle Investigation basic structure
+    *   Implement Multi-Angle Investigation basic structure (predefined lenses, server action, basic UI display).
-   - Create the ResearchLenses component and server action
-   - Test with pre-defined lenses
+    *   Add server-side response validation for `researchLens`.

 2.  **Day 2:**
-   - Enhance Multi-Angle Investigation with custom lens input
+    *   Enhance Multi-Angle Investigation with custom lens input.
-   - Implement Evidence Deconstruction component and server action
+    *   Implement Evidence Deconstruction (dialog, predefined analysis types, server action, basic UI display).
-   - Add pre-defined analytical queries
+    *   Add server-side response validation for `analyzeSource`.

 3.  **Day 3:**
-   - Implement source analysis with custom queries
+    *   Implement Evidence Deconstruction with custom query input.
-   - Create the InsightMapper component and basic synthesis
-   - Begin integration testing
+    *   Implement Dynamic Insight Mapping (button logic, server action for synthesis, basic UI display).
+    *   Add server-side response validation for `synthesizeInsights`.

 4.  **Day 4:**
-   - Refine UI/UX for all research components
+    *   Refine UI/UX for all deep research components (loading states, error display, layout).
-   - Implement additional visual enhancements
-   - Optimize performance and error handling
+    *   Implement server-side caching for all deep research actions.
+    *   Integrate all features smoothly into the `/app` page flow.

 5.  **Final Day:**
-   - Comprehensive testing and bug fixing
+    *   Comprehensive testing and bug fixing.
-   - Create demo examples and documentation
+    *   Create demo examples and prepare submission materials.
-   - Prepare submission materials highlighting deep research capabilities

 This implementation plan transforms the Myth Buster application from a simple fact-checking tool into a sophisticated deep research platform, making it a strong contender for the "Best Deep Research Project" category.